 In 1976 brothers Mike and B.B.
 Robertson started fabricating Ferris wheel style pits for restaurants with several more design innovations.
 Southern Pride pits eventually evolved into an impressive high tech motorized temperature and smoke controlled device that can be run by computer.
 They burn gas for heat and logs for smoke.
 Today hundreds of restaurants use them and a similar design by their competitor Ole Hickory Pits.

 Modern barbecue becomes portable

 Brick and fieldstone barbecues were a pain to build.
 Somewhere somebody cut the trop off a steel drum, dumped charcoal into the bottom, and put an expanded metal grate on the top.
 His neighbor had a better idea.
 He cut a steel drum in half lengthwise, hinged the two parts together like a clamshell, and attached four legs.
-Next thing you know, Popular Mechanics is running plans for making a barbecue from an oil barrel.
+Next thing you know, in 1957 Popular Mechanics is running plans for making a barbecue from an oil barrel (shown here).

 Three years later, in 1951, George Stephen, Sr., was frustrated by his inability to control the heat in his backyard grill.
 He had the welders at the Weber Brothers Metal Works, where he worked, cut up a buoy that was to be used for Lake Michigan boating.
 The Weber Kettle was born and introduced in 1952 (shown at right).
 Among its innovations was a tight-fitting lid and adjustable air vents that allowed the cook to control temperature.
 Much of the early marketing involved touting the merits of "covered barbecuing".
 The system is efficient, burning a minimum number of briquets during cooking."
 Probably no other single invention has influenced the American diet more since the invention of the electric refrigerator.